gridap/GridapDistributed.jl/README.md

 where `-J sys-image.so` is optional, but highly recommended in order to reduce JIT compilation times.
 Here, `sys-image.so` is assumed to be a Julia system image pre-generated for the driver at hand using the [`PackageCompiler.jl`](https://julialang.github.io/PackageCompiler.jl/dev/index.html) package.
 See the `test/TestApp/compile` folder for example scripts with system image generation along with a test application with source available at `test/TestApp/`.
 These scripts are triggered from `.github/workflows/ci.yml` file on Github CI actions.

-Two big warnings when executing MPI-parallel drivers:

- * Data race conditions associated to the generation of precompiled modules in cache.
+A warning when executing MPI-parallel drivers: Data race conditions in the generation of precompiled modules in cache.
 See [here](https://juliaparallel.github.io/MPI.jl/stable/knownissues/).

- * Each time that `GridapDistributed.jl` is modified, the first time that a parallel driver is executed, the program fails during MPI initialization.
-But the second, and subsequent times, it works ok.
-I still do not know the cause of the problem, but it is related to module precompilation as well.